c3333/cpp-docs.de-de/docs/parallel/amp/reference/accelerator-view-class.md

 ### <a name="return-value"></a>Rückgabewert

-Das Beschleunigerobjekt für das accelerator_view Objekt.
+Das Accelerator-Objekt für das accelerator_view Objekt.

 ## <a name="get_is_auto_selection"></a><a name="get_is_auto_selection"></a>get_is_auto_selection

-Gibt einen booleschen Wert zurück, der angibt, ob die Laufzeit automatisch einen geeigneten Beschleuniger auswählt, wenn die accelerator_view an einen [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each)übergeben wird.
+Gibt einen booleschen Wert zurück, der angibt, ob die Laufzeit automatisch eine entsprechende Zugriffstaste auswählt, wenn die accelerator_view an einen [parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each)-Wert übermittelt wird.

 ### <a name="syntax"></a>Syntax